Unpaired Optical Coherence Tomography Angiography Image Super-Resolution via Frequency-Aware Inverse-Consistency GAN: Related works

-\textbf{Super-Resolution} has been a prominent task in low-level computer vision, aimed at increasing the resolution and restoring imaging quality, including OCTA images~\cite{article1}.
+Super-Resolution is a prominent task in low-level computer vision, aimed at increasing the resolution and restoring imaging quality, including OCTA images~\cite{article1}.
 In recent years, with the advancements in deep learning, learning-based techniques have demonstrated remarkable performance, particularly through supervised learning using paired datasets \cite{dong2014learning}.
 However, for most imaging modalities in the real world, the challenge of collecting large-scale paired datasets remained a fundamental issue \cite{wei2021unsupervised}.
 To overcome this challenge, a common approach was to generate training data by downsampling $HR$ images to synthetic $LR$ counterparts using interpolation \cite{dong2014learning}.
-Subsequently, algorithms aimed to recover the super-resolution mapping by restoring $LR$.
+Subsequently, algorithms aimed to recover the super-resolution models that restore $LR$.
 However, interpolation-based downsampling oversimplified the degradation process, leading to models that may not generalize well to real-world super-resolution.
-To relieve the issues under the paired setting, GAN has been introduced~\cite{ledig2017photo}.
-Adversarial loss guided the model to produce more visually pleasing results~\cite{goodfellow2020generative}, but these methods still rely on paired data for training.
+To relieve the issues of the paired setting, GAN has been introduced~\cite{ledig2017photo}.
+Adversarial loss guided the model to produce more visually pleasing results~\cite{goodfellow2020generative}, but these methods still relied on paired data for training.

-\textbf{Unpaired Super-Resolution} methods alternatively employed various models to formulate the degradation process.
-These methods could be categorized into two main approaches: \textbf{two-stage} and \textbf{one-stage} methods.

-\textbf{Two-Stage} methods primarily formulated the degradation process, followed by a separate optimization of the restoration model. \cite{ji2020real} proposed a kernel estimation approach to mimic real-world degradation. \cite{bulat2018learn} introduced a High-to-Low GAN, which generates the $LR$ from $HR$.
+Alternatively, unpaired methods explored the restoration by formulating the degradation using unpaired images.
+These methods could be categorized into two main approaches: \textit{\textbf{two-stage}} and \textit{\textbf{one-stage}} methods. \textit{\textbf{Two-Stage}} methods primarily formulated the degradation process, followed by a separate optimization of the restoration model. \cite{ji2020real} proposed a kernel estimation approach to mimic real-world degradation. \cite{bulat2018learn} introduced a High-to-Low GAN, which generates the $LR$ from $HR$.
 To ensure stable optimization of the degradation, \cite{chen2020unsupervised} proposed to synthesize $LR$ and utilized unsupervised learning to bridge the gap between real and synthesized images.
 However, for two-stage approaches, the restoration might be highly affected by the performance of degradation, causing suboptimal restoration results~\cite{wang2020deep}.